Encrypt, Sync, and Protect MEGA Files with RcloneView — GUI for rclone MEGA Users

 - Split Explorer so the left pane shows

-mega-crypt:and the right pane shows the target (e.g.,gdrive-vault:or a local NAS). - Click Compare to preview deltas, filter out cache folders, and confirm versioning rules.
-The Compare folders guide covers advanced include/exclude logic.
+mega-crypt:and the right pane shows the target (e.g.,gdrive-vault:or a local NAS). - Click Compare to preview deltas.
+If you have a Plus license, use the Filter icon to hide cache/temp folders.
+The Compare folders guide covers include/exclude logic.

 Save as a reusable Job